daattali/beautiful-jekyll/resources_pages/code_of_conduct.md

 ## Our Responsibilities

-We are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.
+We are responsible for clarifying the standards of acceptable behaviour and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behaviour.

 ## Scope